panta82/node_argument_parsers/article.md

 - Library supports adding ASCII banners to output, which I find super cool.
 Unfortunately, I found alignment a bit buggy when I tried using backslash characters anywhere inside the ASCII art.

-#### Conclusion

-`command-line-args` gives you a command parsing toolbox and leaves you on your own to craft the CLI interface you like.
-There are a few notable options missing, but there is enough flexibility in the library so that you can add them manually.
-Also, the output is pretty nice.

-Recommend for advanced programmers that have the time to fiddle a bit and get things exactly how they like them.
+##### `command-line-args` gives you a basic toolbox to parse args and show nice help output, but requires you to pull your sleeves to get something more advanced going.
+Recommend for advanced programmers that have the time to fiddle a bit and make things work exactly how they like them.

 ### argparse